Painting Your Hallway - Ideas & Tips

 Welcome!
 The right colours to visually brighten and enlarge the hallway

-Most of the time, hallways are not very spacious.
-Especially in newer houses and flats, space is saved here.
-This makes it all the more important to consciously consider the wall design of your hallway.
-On the one hand, you can achieve visual grandeur by using the right colour scheme, and on the other hand by keeping the entrance area tidy.
-If there are also shoe racks and wardrobes in the hallway, built-in furniture is recommended.
+Hallways are usually not very spacious.
+Particularly in newer houses and flats, space is saved here.
+This makes it all the more important to consciously consider the wall design of the hallway.
+On the one hand, you can achieve visual grandeur with the right colour scheme, and on the other hand by keeping the entrance area tidy.
+If there are also shoe racks and wardrobes in the hallway, built-in furniture is recommended

-When designing a hallway, it is important to bear in mind that doors to adjacent rooms are often open.
-Therefore, the wall paint should harmonise with all neighbouring rooms as well as the staircase.
-If these wall paints are rather neutral, an intensive colour can be chosen for the hallway walls.
+When designing a hallway, it is important to remember that doors to neighbouring rooms are often open.
+The wall paints should therefore harmonise with all neighbouring rooms and the staircase.
+If these wall paints are rather neutral, an intense colour can be chosen for the hallway walls.
 After all, the hallway is not a room where you spend a lot of time.
-In general, we recommend creating a concept for the design of the wall paints in all rooms that also includes the hallway or staircase.
+In general, we recommend creating a concept for the design of the wall paints in all rooms, including the hallway and staircase.
+Visual highlights can also be created with our MissPompadour wallpapers.

 Hallways are enhanced by the colour of the floor and ceiling, but also by carpets or details such as vases and pictures.
-Large mirrors can add to the space, as can good lighting.
-Elements such as radiators can easily be "painted away" by using the same colour for these items as for the walls.
+Large mirrors can also enlarge the room, as can good lighting.
+You can simply "paint away" elements such as radiators by using the same colour for these objects as for the walls.

 Painting a narrow hallway